BrianWill/pigeon/docs/pigeon-notes.md

 # functions

-A DynamicPigeon program is primarily composed of functions.
+A Pigeon program is primarily composed of functions.
 As discussed, a function is a chunk of statements that is given a name such that we can execute the chunk anywhere else in code by just writing the name.

-A function definition in DynamicPigeon starts with the reserved word `func`, then the name you've chosen for the function.
+A function definition in Pigeon starts with the reserved word `func`, then the name you've chosen for the function.
 The body (the statements to execute when the function is called) are written indented on the next lines.
 For example:

 ```
 // a function named 'david' with a body of two statements